Lookinsomething/ObviosulyShadowBot/README.md

 **How do I download?**
 1. Open the terminal of the file you're making for the bot
 2. Type in npm install <package name> <@version>
-Example: npm install discord.js @12.
+Example: npm install discord.js@13.1.0
+Or just type in npm install discord.js because all of the packages are at the latest version

 this only supports discord.js v12.5.3 and not any higher version or older version of it. you may edit the code but if any error were to come out then it's not my fault I specifically tested the code before sending it to you.